Mount Athos: Early Christianity

 During the reign of Julian (361–363), the churches of Mount Athos were destroyed, and Christians hid in the woods and inaccessible places.

 Later, during Theodosius I's reign (379–395), the temples of the traditional Greek religion were destroyed.
 The lexicographer Hesychius of Alexandria states that in the fifth century, there was still a temple and a statue of "Zeus Athonite".

 After the Islamic conquest of Egypt in the seventh century, many Orthodox monks from the Egyptian desert tried to find another calm place; some of them came to the Athos peninsula.
 An ancient document states that monks "built huts of wood with roofs of straw [...] and by collecting fruit from the wild trees were providing themselves improvised meals."

+The biography of Saint Athanasius the Athonite describes the foundation of the first monastic community on Mount Athos.